MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-onboard-devices-mdb.md

 > [!IMPORTANT]
 > If something goes wrong and your onboarding process fails, see [Microsoft Defender for Business troubleshooting](../security/defender-business/mdb-troubleshooting.yml).

-## Use automatic onboarding for Windows devices that are already enrolled in Microsoft Endpoint Manager
+## Use automatic onboarding for Windows devices that are already enrolled in Intune

 The automatic onboarding option applies to Windows devices only.
 Automatic onboarding is available if the following conditions are met: